This post may contain affiliate links. Please read our disclosure policy.

 -

-Place the chicken thighs in a large, high sided skillet or large pot, and pour sauce over chicken.
+Place the chicken thighs in a large, high-sided skillet or pot, and pour the sauce over them.
 Turn the chicken over to coat both sides with the sauce.

 -